 - Billing reference data, including account numbers, dates of service, amounts paid, etc.

 These are then cross-referenced with medical coding for services provided to generate accurate costs.
-The value of breaking all this entry out into its own step alongside four others is greater assurance that data reported is accurate.
+The value of breaking all these entries out into their own step alongside four others is greater assurance that the data reported is accurate.

 A more deliberate process prevents potential revenue leakage in the future.

 In cases where patients are responsible for some or all of the balances due, and there are issues such as late or missing payments, the provider may conduct an investigation into the EOB and other details of their coverage (or lack thereof) to determine what further actions are needed.

 This investigation may result in legal actions or negotiations between the provider, payor, and patient.

 #4 Analysis And Recovery

 In addition to cases in which patients may neglect partial or full payment of balances they owe, similar disputes may arise with other payors, such as insurance payers.
 A similar process to that of step #3 then takes place, with the focus instead shifted to the analysis of the payors’ responsibilities.

 If denials or rejections are presented to the providers, these may be indicative of issues in the medical coding or billing process.
 Possible reasons include inaccurate coding or one or more treatments that fall outside of what the payors have decided are appropriate or covered for the patient.